Bokeh comes with a number of interactive tools that you can use to report

 substitutions are desired.
 All of the information above regarding formats

 still applies.
-Note that you can also use the {safe}
+Note that you can also use the {safe} format after the

 column name to disable the escaping of HTML in the data source.
 See the example